jsfiddle/jsfiddle-users/docs/use/echo.rst

 Data has to be provided via POST

 **json**
   is a JSON string representing the object jsFiddle should return.
-It has to be valid JSON or error will bge returned **delay** optional, it's a time in seconds after which data should be returned
+It has to be valid JSON or error will be returned **delay** optional, it's a time in seconds after which data should be returned